Waimea-RDNicholls/300DTD_Assessment/docs/Design.md

 On the ease of use, I gave my website some helpful notes and documentation as well as explanations wherever necessary.
 I used red to indicate a delete button, and made buttons light up when hovered over to indicate clickability.
 I think these measures make the website much more usable for people new to websites.

+Finally, I did lots of communication with my end-users, and made sure to implement their feedback.
+This means I was always at least following what my end-users actually wanted, rather than assuming what they would prefer and going with that.

 ### Meeting the System Requirements

 I initially wanted account registration, logging in, profile customization, some form of chat, as well as a strong search and filter system.
 I believe I accomplished all of these.